 I recently restarted my fitness journey, and with that came a radical shift to my diet.
-For years, I thought that if I ate less, or not at all, I would lose the weight I had gained since injuring my knee a few years ago.
+For years, I thought that if I ate less (or not at all), I would lose the weight I gained since injuring my knee a few years ago.
 I was wrong.
-Changes needed to be made, and I was forced to make conscious decisions to upend my terrible dietary habits.
+Changes needed to happen, and I was forced to make conscious decisions to upend my terrible dietary habits.

-So here are the best food tracking apps for Android, which can help you gain some perspective on your diet just like they did for me.
-When you've taken a gander through our list here, be sure to head over to our best Android apps roundup for some more great app ideas.
+So here are the best food tracking apps for Android, which can help you gain some perspective on your diet, just like they did for me.
+When you've taken a gander through our list, be sure to head over to our best Android apps roundup for some more great app ideas.

 What are the best food tracking apps for Android?

 I'm glad you asked.
-As you might have guessed at this point, there are a lot of food tracking apps on the Play Store.
-You have your big names, some of which are featured here on our list, but it's hard sometimes to dig through all the chaff to find the good stuff.
-We've done the leg work, so here are the best food tracking apps for Android.
+As you might have guessed, there are a lot of food tracking apps on the Play Store.
+You have your big names, some of which are featured here on our list, but it's hard to dig through all the chaff to find the good stuff.
+So we've done the leg work for you.
+Here are the best food tracking apps for Android.

-Our top pick is Food Diary.
-We chose this one because of its simplicity; it doesn't have any sort of account or subscription model.
-It's just a food diary, as the name suggests, and it perfectly fits the needs of most people.
+Our top pick is Food Diary because of its simplicity, and it doesn't have an account or subscription model.
+It's just a food diary, as the name suggests, and it perfectly fits most people's needs.

 Our final top pick is FatSecret Calorie Counter.
-If Food Diary was too simplistic and minimal for you, but you still want to keep things low key, then FatSecret Calorie Counter is for you.
+If Food Diary was too simplistic and minimalist, but you still want to keep things low-key, then FatSecret Calorie Counter is for you.
 It has additional features like a barcode scanner, as well.

 1. Food Diary

-When I was looking for a calorie tracker as I was trying to figure out what exactly I was consuming on a typical day (hint: not nearly enough whole foods), I found Food Diary.
+When I was looking for a calorie tracker and trying to figure out what exactly I was consuming on a typical day (Hint: not nearly enough whole foods), I found Food Diary.
 My criteria included an app that didn't require an account or a subscription to unlock the full suite of features.
 Food Diary met those criteria.

 It's extremely basic, letting you enter your calorie counts for each meal.
 Since it lacks a database for you to search, you need to either read the label on your food or do your research.
 I'd say that's its biggest downside for most people, but I didn't mind since the data stays local to my phone.

 There are ads, but you can remove them to support the developer.
 Food Diary is an unobtrusive, minimal app that gets the job done very well and without fanfare.
-You can backup your data to a local file to restore later, there's a calendar for a bird's eye view of your meals, and it lets you add additional facets to your diary (like supplements, medications, and exercise).
-It's become a new staple on my phone alongside my favorite workout log app.
+For example, you can backup your data to a local file to restore later.
+There's a calendar for a bird's eye view of your meals.
+It lets you add additional facets to your diary (like supplements, medications, and exercise).
+And it's become a new staple on my phone alongside my favorite workout log app.

 2. See How You Eat